 Located at the lake’s edge in the town centre these beautiful historic grounds – an icon of Rotorua – surround a Tudor-style spa bath house and an ornate Mediterranean-style public swimming pool.
 Every spring the gardens (known as Paepaekumana in Māori) are in full bloom with colourful flowers and trees making it a stunning place to be.

-5. Ohinemutu – one of our favourite Free things to do in Rotorua
+5. Ohinemutu – one of our favourite free experiences

 Located at the edge of Lake Rotorua, Ohinemutu is a symbol of how Māori and European cultures have collaborated.
 It features an intricately carved Māori meeting house and a 1901 Tudor-style church.
 Steam rises through the pavers from the earth below and the meeting house is an exquisite sight.

 This has to be Rotorua’s worst kept secret.
 Kerosene Creek is one of the many free hot spots where you can soak into thermally heated waters.
 Located about 30 minutes from the city centre in the middle of the bush (forest as some overseas visitors would call it), it’s an authentic Rotorua experience that won’t cost you a dime!

 Some of the other free hot spots around town are Wai-o-Tapu, Wairua Stream and Kuirau Park.

 Each year around 100,000 trout are hatched here, and once big enough are released into the lakes providing new stock for trout fishing in New Zealand.
 Perfect for families, it is free to visit.
 You can buy fish food for $1 and feed the trout.
 Being close to Wingspan and Paradise Valley Springs, it may be something to add on to that day’s itinerary.